devkristie/portfolio/README.md

 Frontend: Built using HTML, CSS, and JavaScript, with accessibility features such as screen reader compatibility, keyboard navigation, and high-contrast elements for better usability.

-Backend: The backend is supported by Web3Forms for handling form submissions securely.
+Backend: Contact form submissions are processed securely using PHP and PHPMailer. hCaptcha is used to prevent spam and automated submissions.

-Deployment: The project is hosted on 123reg for reliable hosting services.
+Deployment: The project is hosted on InfinityFree for reliable, free web hosting services.

 **Key Components:**